MaurizioBrioschi/AzureCloudMap/README.md

 # AzureCloudMap
 PHP Utilities for Azure cloud API filesystem

-Permit to inteface with Microsoft Azure cloud using same function of PHP assuming that which is in PHP library a directory in Azure is a Container and a file is a blob.
+Permit to inteface with Microsoft Azure cloud using same function similar in PHP.

 ## Install